Federated Epidemic Surveillance: Results

-In order to validate the robustness of different methods in the real world, we utilize two real datasets.
-These datasets provide a more realistic representation of the complexities and challenges encountered in real-world scenarios, allowing us to assess the performance of the methods under more diverse conditions.
-The data we use are (1) The "COVID-19 Reported Patient Impact and Hospital Capacity by Facility" dataset, obtained through the Delphi Epidata API \citep{farrow2015delphi}, covers the period from 2020-07-10 to 2023-03-03.
-This dataset provides facility-level data on a weekly basis and primarily includes the "total adult patients hospitalized" metric for case counts.
-(2) The "Counts of claims with confirmed COVID-19" dataset provided by Change Healthcare covering the period from 2020-08-02 to 2022-07-30.
-This dataset provides county-level claim data on a daily basis.
-More information about the real data is put in Appendix Section 4.
+However, this idealized setting is highly simplified based on our assumptions.
+Real-world epidemic data deviates from such assumptions in multiple ways, including non-stationary time series and non-uniform distribution of patients among facilities.
+To validate the robustness of our federated surveillance framework in the real world, we use two datasets providing a more realistic representation of the complexities and challenges, allowing us to assess the performance of the methods under more diverse conditions.
+The first dataset is COVID-19 hospitalization reported in the ``COVID-19 Reported Patient Impact and Hospital Capacity by Facility" dataset, provided by the U.S. Department of Health \& Human Services, covering the period from 2020-07-10 to 2023-03-03.
+The second dataset is a daily time series of the total number of outpatient insurance claims with a primary diagnosis of COVID-19 in each county, published on Delphi Epidata \cite{reinhart2021open,mcdonald2021can,salomon2021us}(https://cmu-delphi.github.io/delphi-epidata/) and based on counts provided by Change Healthcare, covering the period from 2020-08-02 to 2022-07-30.
+See {\it ``Datasets"} Section of Supplementary Material for more detailed information of the datasets.